ewafula/MetaClassifier/docs/MetaClassifier.md

 * `<SAMPLE_FILE>` is the input tab-separated file specifying 1) sample names, 2) file names for forward paired-end reads, and 3) file names for reverse paired-end reads.
 The full file path is required if the files are not in the current directory, and the second file is not required for single-end frangments.
 [Example sample input file is available here](../test/mv sample_input.tsv).
 * `<DB_DIR>` is the input marker database directory with sequence fasta files and corresponding taxonomy lineage files for each marker.
 Marker data files should be named with marker nomenclature followed `.fa` for the fasta sequence file and `.tax` for the taxonomy lineage file. (i.e., `ITS1.fa` and `ITS1.tax` for the first internal transcribed spacer in eukaryotic ribosomal RNA subunit genes).
 The marker taxonomy lineage files should formated as a tab-separated file with 1) the NCBI taxon ID,  2) order name, 3) family name, 4) genus name, and 5) species name as shown in the MetaClassifier's [MetaCurator reformated reference database](http://bigdata.bx.psu.edu/MetaClassifier_databases/).
 * `<CONFIG_FILE>` is the input tab-separated file specifying marker name `(i.e., ITS1)` and its corresponding VSEARCH's usearch_global function search settings of minimum query coverage `(i.e., 0.8 for 80)` and minimum sequence identity `(i.e., 0.95 for 95%)` for each search marker.
 [Example sample input file is available here](../test/sample_config.tsv).
-* `<FASTA_DIR>` is the directory containing samples read data fasta files produced by either the MetaClassifier's `process_reads.py` script or from external sources for classification by the MetaClassifier's `classify_reads.py` script.
+* `<FASTA_DIR>` is the directory containing sample read data fasta files produced by either the MetaClassifier's `process_reads.py` script or from external sources for classification by the MetaClassifier's `classify_reads.py` script.

 ## MetaClassifier output
 As an example, this section uses the a small test dataset subsampled from the sample read data that was utilized in the [Sponsler et al., 2020](#citation) study to show how to perform an complete analysis using wrapper script.
 The test datasets and [external tools](#external-tools) Linux binaries are located in the [test](../test) and [bin](../bin) sub-directory of MetaClassifier installation respectively.